pretix/pretix-docs/docs/topics/gift-cards.md

 This is the procedure prescribed by tax law in Germany and in some other countries for multi-purpose vouchers.

 You have to create a tax rule with a rate of 0% before you can create a gift card.
-You can do that by browsing to :navpath:Your event → :fa3-wrench: Settings → Tax rules:, clicking the :btn-icon:fa3-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under a distinct internal name.
+You can do so by navigating to :navpath:Your event → :fa3-wrench: Settings → Tax rules:, clicking the :btn-icon:fa3-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00%, and saving the rule under a distinct internal name.

 {% include "warning-tax.md" %}

 ## General usage

-By default, gift cards will be valid indefinitely; they will have codes that are 12 digits and length; and they will be accepted as a payment method for any newly created event without any restrictions.
+By default, gift cards will be valid indefinitely; they will have codes which are 12 digits in length; and they will be accepted as a payment method for any newly created event without any restrictions.
-If you want to change any of these things, then the next two subsections will tell you how.
+The next two sections will tell you how to change these settings.

 ### Gift card validity and code length